johnfoland/lackSMS/README.md

 Either build and run a Docker container or install the code and its dependencies using Composer.

 #### Build and run with Docker
-`docker build -t lackSMS . ; docker run -d lackSMS`
+`docker build -t lacksms . ; docker run -d -p 80:80 lacksms`

 #### Installation with Composer
 `composer install`